The Machine (band)

 On The Machine's official Facebook page on January 25, 2022, it was announced that Joe Pascarell had died.
 "It is with the most broken of hearts that we announce the passing of our friend, bandmate, and brother, Joe Pascarell."
-Since Joe's passing, The Machine has continued to perform with bassists/vocalists Adam Minkoff and Connor Kennedy.
+The Machine has continued to perform with interim members bassists/vocalists Adam Minkoff and Connor Kennedy.

-On September 21, 2022, it was announced that Connecticut based bassist and teacher, Chris DeAngelis, had joined the lineup on bass and lead vocals.
+On September 21, 2022, it was announced that Connecticut based bassist and teacher, Chris DeAngelis, had joined the lineup on bass and vocals.